 I love signs.
 All kinds.
 Some of my favorites are location signs.
 We have been to the southernmost point in the US (Cuba-90 miles!), the 45th parallel both north and south and now we have been to the easternmost point in Canada (47° 31′ 14″ N, 52° 37′ 26″ W).
 But I also like a place with no signs at all.

-Driving along the Southern Shore Highway (route 10) from Mobile to Witless Bay, the road is straight, a bit flat and not very exciting.
+Driving along the Southern Shore Highway (Route 10) from Mobile to Witless Bay, the road is straight, a bit flat, and not very exciting.
 Until you see a small slip of water on your left where tiny boats are floating.
 What??
 You pull over to the side and walk across the street to investigate.
 Much to my delight, a small village emerged with plenty of boats floating around.
-There were tiny people, fish, even an oil rig!
+There were tiny people, fish, and even an oil rig!
 The details were really amazing.
 What is this place and why is it here?
-There were no signs so I had to wait for internet to figure it out.
+There were no signs so I had to wait for the internet to figure it out.

-Turns out that Maxwell Morgan’s River of Boats are beautifully handmade by Mr. Morgan himself and all boats are for sale.
+Turns out that Maxwell Morgan’s River of Boats is beautifully handmade by Mr. Morgan himself and all boats are for sale.
 Each boat can take up to a month working every day for 8 hours.
 Wow!
 That is a man with a mission.
 He even takes orders if you have a special boat you would like him to make.
 They can be viewed daily until Labor Day and is worth a stop.

 Driving further north you will eventually turn right to go towards the Avalon Peninsula.
 Here lies Cape spear and the oldest surviving lighthouse in the province of Newfoundland/Labrador.
-It is also the easternmost point in Canada, and the lighthouse has operated at Cape Spear since September, 1836.
-This is a very popular place and was pretty crowded due to the ease of access, gift shop and large parking lot.
+It is also the easternmost point in Canada, and the lighthouse has operated at Cape Spear since September 1836.
+This is a very popular place and was pretty crowded due to the ease of access, gift shop, and large parking lot.

 On the grounds of the lighthouse, there were remnants of a battery and bunkers from WWII.
-They were to guard St. John’s from any U boat attacks, but they did not see any battle.
-The two guns stationed here were American 10 inch M188 guns on M1894M1 disappearing Carriages.
+They were to guard St. John’s from any U-boat attacks, but they did not see any battle.
+The two guns stationed here were American 10-inch M188 guns on M1894M1 disappearing Carriages.
 Disappearing because they could be lowered behind a concrete wall while reloading.
 The guns are still there as well as the ammo storage rooms giving your imagination fodder for envisioning an attack.